 You must first load RPL on the server and bind it to the network board.
-See "Setting Up RPL Support" in Chapter 6 of NetWare Client for DOS and Windows User Guide.
+See the Novell Client documentation.

 Parameter Use to

 /?
 View online help.

 /VER View the version number of the utility and the list of files it uses to execute.